Bot81892/terminal_app/README.md

 ### Purpose

 Made for gamers that want a fun way to spend time and love a simplified old school style game.
-The Reclaimer is story driven made to emerge the user within it's world and the challenges they must face, the goal is for the player to overcome enemies and find intrigue with the story line, resulting in a fun experience.
+The Reclaimer made to emerge the user within it's world through the story, fun art and the challenges they must face, the goal is for the player to overcome enemies and find intrigue with the story line, resulting in a fun experience.

 ### Functionality